Future Fund delivers $26bn boost on strong US market performance

 Expounding on the fund’s performance over the year, chief investment officer Ben Samild said that the “extremely pleasing result” was driven by the strength of the US economy.

-According to its latest portfolio update, around $58.9 billion, or 24 per cent of the fund, is allocated into developed market global equities.
+According to its latest portfolio update, around $58.9 billion, or 24 per cent of the fund, is allocated to developed market global equities.

 This comes as fears at the start of the year of a US and global economic downturn caused by higher for longer rates were not realised, according to Samild.

-He added that alternatives, credit and infrastructure also made positive contributions, with returns also being bolstered by the decline in the Australian dollar, which increased the value of offshore assets.
+He said that alternatives, credit, and infrastructure also made positive contributions, with returns also being bolstered by the decline in the Australian dollar, which increased the value of offshore assets.

-On Wednesday, Samild noted that the scenarios it described in the position paper continue to play out.
+On Wednesday, Samild said that the scenarios it described in the position paper continue to play out.

 It was also revealed in November that the Future Fund would get a new investment mandate and statement of expectations, under which it will have to consider national priorities – including supporting the energy transition, the supply of residential housing, and infrastructure – when making investment decisions.